If you'd like a good read, click on each link for our bios!

 Pronouns in Use: she/her

 I provide individual and group psychotherapy to undergraduate and graduate students, couples therapy, and outreach across campus.
-Before taking over the interim Training Director position, I served as the Stress Management Program Coordinator.
+Before taking over the Lead Clinician and Training Director positions, I served as the Stress Management Program Coordinator.
 I conducted needs assessments to develop, implement, and evaluate comprehensive stress management and reduction services.
 I also planned and performed primary prevention training and educational activities related to well-being, stress management, and resiliency.

 Theoretical Style: My work integrates client-centered, emotion-focused, and process experiential theories and interventions within a multicultural framework.
 My clinical work and supervision are grounded in forming a trusting and accepting relationship that honors students' intersecting social identities.
 I view therapy as an opportunity for students to learn and practice skills and acknowledge and accept painful emotions.
 These goals allow students to make discoveries about themselves that can help improve how they feel, increase their effectiveness in relationships, and accomplish their academic goals.